Kemba Walker: Junior year

 Walker rose to national prominence in his third year at Connecticut.
 This was because, twelve games into his junior campaign, he distinguished himself as the leading scorer in the nation, posting 26.7 points per contest; in addition, Walker averaged 5 rebounds and 3.8 assists.
 It was then that he appeared on one of the six regional covers of Sports Illustrated magazine.

-In the 2011 Big East tournament, Walker hit the game-clinching shot at the buzzer to beat the Pittsburgh Panthers, ranked No. 3 overall, thereby advancing the Huskies to the semifinals.
+In the 2011 Big East tournament, Walker hit the game-clinching shot at the buzzer to beat Brad Wannamaker and the Pittsburgh Panthers, ranked No. 3 overall, thereby advancing the Huskies to the semifinals.
 Walker led UConn to victory in the ensuing Big East Championship against the Louisville Cardinals and earned tournament MVP honors in the process.
 Over five games in as many days, Walker tallied an unprecedented 130 points, a record of points scored for not only the Big East but for any conference tournament in the past 15 seasons.
 UConn thus became the first school to win five games in five days and earn a conference championship.

 On March 14, 2011, the U.S. Basketball Writers Association named Walker First Team All-American with only Fox Sports picking him to the Second Team.
 His heroic performance in the 2010–11 season also made him a finalist for the Association's college player of the year honors, the Oscar Robertson Trophy.
-Despite finishing second to Jimmer Fredette for this award, at least several journalists held that it was rather Walker who deserved the distinction of best player that year.
+Despite finishing second to national sensation Jimmer Fredette for this award, at least several journalists held that it was rather Walker who deserved the distinction of best player that year.
 Among other accolades bestowed on him, Walker claimed the Bob Cousy Award for college basketball's top point guard in the nation.
 On April 4, 2011, Walker, with 16 points himself, rallied and led the University of Connecticut to win the Division I Championship, while he won the honor of NCAA basketball tournament Most Outstanding Player.
 Upon the team's return from Houston, at a pep rally to celebrate the National Title, Walker was added to the Huskies of Honor.
 He became the first men's basketball player to receive the distinction since the inaugural class was announced in December 2006.